Stebin-17/MASK-DETECTOR-USING-OPENCV-AURDINO/README.md

-# Mask Detection using YOLOv5 & AURDINO
+# Mask Detection using OpenCV & AURDINO

 This project aims to implemented a alarm system when the person is not wearing a mask is detected during the screening.